A System-Level Analysis of Conference Peer Review: Institutional Memory

 In this section, we build on the fundamental concepts of threshold policies, de facto thresholds, and resubmission gap, to undertake a more in-depth investigation of the tradeoffs a conference may face.
-In particular, we consider the tradeoff between conference quality and review burden on the community, and between acceptance thresholds and acceptance rate.

-We primarily study the tradeoff between the conference's quality and the review burden based on threshold acceptance policies.
-In \cref{subsec:QB-tradeoff}, we first use numerical examples to visualize the QB-tradeoffs and the Pareto frontiers in the continuous model.
-Then, the rest of this section investigates when threshold policies are optimal, and identifies factors that affect QB-tradeoffs.
-Finally, we examine the relationship between the acceptance threshold and the acceptance rate.
+In particular, we focus on the utility of the three stakeholders in our model, as reflected by conference quality, review burden, and authors' welfare.
+We also examine another central feature of a conference --- its acceptance rate --- and analyze how it depends on the acceptance threshold.